Rajath037/sql-data-warehouse-project/README.md

 ### 🌟 About

 Hi there!
-I'm Rajath Rao Savekar S, also known as Data With Rajath.
-I'm an IT professional working on data projects.
+I'm Rajath Rao Savekar S, and I'm an IT professional working as a application support engineer.